psr1919plus21/vue-sortable-plugin/README.md

 `onEndCb` – accepts callback function, that will be run after model changes.

-**Coution! vie-sortable-plugin use dortablejs's onEnd callback underhood, dont't override it.
+**Caution! vie-sortable-plugin use dortablejs's onEnd callback underhood, dont't override it.
 Use onEndCb instead.**

 License